 The program includes theory, lab and experiential learning components.
 Students receive supervised clinical experience at several cooperating area healthcare facilities.

-Graduates qualify to apply to the International Association of Healthcare Central Service Materiel Management (IAHCSMM) for eligibility to sit for the Certified Registered Central Service Technician (CRCST) examination.
+Graduates qualify to apply to the HCSPA (Healthcare Sterile Processing Association) for eligibility to sit for the Certified Registered Central Service Technician (CRCST) Examination.

 - High school diploma or GED

 - Must score at the college level or better on the reading and writing placement exam or course equivalency

 - Placement exam scores must not be more than two years old

 - A criminal history records check with no disqualifying convictions is required prior to the start of the program

 - Sterile Processing Technician Program courses must be taken in sequence and all program requirements must be completed with a grade of "C" or higher

 - Students must complete all health and clinical requirements (includes American Heart Association Basic Life Support for Healthcare Providers certification, drug screening, and any additional information required by clinical site) prior to registration for SPT 140 and the requirements must be maintained through SPT 150

 Complete the MANDATORY application for Triton College.

 In addition to fulfilling the selective admission health program requirements, candidates must complete the following general admission requirements: complete a Triton College application, submit applicable transcripts, take placement exams or demonstrate course equivalency, and complete new student orientation.